Kanema2021/Piano-app/README.md

 * Ashley Jones - thebleufox8@gmail.com, GitHub: @bleufox

 ## Possible Add-ons
-* Ability to keep recordings stored on a database that connects the mp3 files to a specific user
+* Ability to keep recordings stored on a database that associates the saved mp3 files to a specific user
 * Changing the sound effects of the piano that a user can manually choose from